Though just about everyone has heard of solar panels by now, not everyone knows what these interesting pieces of technology are actually made of.

 While this very basic description of solar panels may make them seem like simple structures, they really are very complex.

-In fact, engineers and scientists have to work extremely hard at making sure that the right materials are used in the right concentrations to make the solar panels work as effectively as possible.
+Engineers and scientists work hard to choose the right materials for solar panels.
+The materials must be used in the right concentrations to make the panels work effectively.

-This is why solar panels are so expensive (though the price is steadily dropping), as there has been a lot of research and hard work put into their design and manufacture.
+This is why solar panels are so expensive (though the price is steadily dropping).
+There has been a lot of research and hard work put into their design and manufacture.